Listen to the great Ray Charles sing "America the Beautiful"

 ~William James

-American philosopher and psychologist, and the first educator to offer a psychology course in the United States
+American philosopher and psychologist, and the first educator to offer a psychology course in the USA.

 Click the Lincoln Memorial